-- (1) The dance unit shall have library, learning, and information resources necessary to fulfill its purposes and appropriate for the size and scope of its operations. - (2) The institution shall place importance on the development and maintenance of library, learning, and information resources to support its curricula in dance. - (3) The institution shall have policies concerned with, but not limited to, the following aspects of library operation: - (a) Governance and administration; - (b) Collections and their development; - (c) Personnel services; and b.
-Recommendations
+- (1) The dance unit shall have library, learning, and information resources necessary to fulfill its purposes and appropriate for the size and scope of its operations. - (2) The institution shall place importance on the development and maintenance of library, learning, and information resources to support its curricula in dance.

+- (a) Governance and administration;

+- (b) Collections and their development;

+- (c) Personnel services; and

-(d) Access, facilities, and finances.
+- (d) Access, facilities, and finances.